-Student research with the best chance of commercialization or demonstrating the most impact can win from a funding pool of almost $100,000
+Students presented innovative research ideas before a panel of expert judges at this year's IISP Demo Day Finale.
+Research with the best chance of commercialization or demonstrating the most impact won from a funding pool of almost $100,000.

-• Network with faculty, students, investors, and industry professionals
+• Participate with faculty, students, investors, and industry professionals

 • Cast your vote for the Peoples' Choice Award

-Here is a Recap of Last Year's Demo Day Finale
+Here is a Recap of The 2019 Demo Day Finale

 About the Judges

 - Blake Patton, Tech Square Ventures